ChloeDirix/MasterThesis_EEGtoSpeech/ObsidianVault/ObsidianMasterThesis/Papers/bollens/Notes Bollens et al. --- Contrastive Representation Learning with Transformers for Robust Auditory EEG Decoding.md

 Understanding neural mechanisms of auditory processing by decoding of continuous speech from electroencephalography (EEG) is needed for applications in hearing diagnostics

 ## EEG?
+- + **Noninvasive** and **macroscopic** brain recording method
-- + high temporal resolution
+- + high temporal resolution: ideal for studying _time-varying neural responses_ to _continuous, natural stimuli_ (e.g., speech
 - + ease of use
+- - Main challenge: how to model and analyze such complex, time-dependent brain responses.

 ==applications:==
 - auditory neuroscience research